jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 lower *Vrtnarija* level accessed with the bottoming of *Big Rock*).
 This pitch
-took several sessions of rigging and gardening to successfully conquer, and is now named Cheetah (P35 m), because of the sense of having cheated death that it engenders on passing \footnote{As with other loose pitches, this stabilised considerably over the next few years.}.
+took several sessions of rigging and gardening to successfully conquer, and is now named *Cheetah* (P35 m), because of the sense of having cheated death that it engenders on passing \footnote{As with other loose pitches, this stabilised considerably over the next few years.}.
-There are several windows off Cheetah, which are definitely promising \footnote{One was revisited by Jan and Kate in 2011, and found to be an alcove.}, although not easily accessible because of the broken nature of the rock.
+There are several windows off *Cheetah*, which are definitely promising \sidenote{One was revisited by Jan and Kate in 2011, and found to be an alcove.}, although not easily accessible because of the broken nature of the rock.

 At the bottom, this pitch intersects a horizontal, fossil passage, which can be divided into three main horizontal areas:

-Wonderland (heading South) linking into Rolling Stones, Surprise, Mudstone Traverse, Kamikaze and finally Lost Hopes.
+*Wonderland* (heading South) linking into *Rolling Stones*, *Hidden Surprise*, *Mudstone Traverse*, *Kamikaze* and finally *Lost Hopes*.
 This is mainly dry with large breakdown chambers.

-*Prince Consort Road* (heading North) was initially pushed to the *Albert Hall* (from where the *Serpentine* meander leads off to the *It Will Rain for a Million Years* pitch).
+**Prince Consort Road** (heading North) was initially pushed to the *Albert Hall* (from where the *Serpentine* meander leads off to the *It Will Rain for a Million Years* pitch).
 This passage bisects three streamways (one of which was pushed and forms the *Esoterica* series) and includes considerable calcite